 So called, “short-travelled food” is increasing in popularity, and proximity to ingredients is becoming ever more important.
-At picturesque Kjerringøy, just north of Bodø, Oddbjørn and Astrid Olsen have taken production one step further.
+At picturesque Kjerringøy, just north of Bodø, Oddbjørn Olsen has taken production one step further.

-“We define it as non-travelled food,” say the couple who have spent the past six years producing and developing traditional fare based on ecology and sustainable development.
-They have picked up inspiration and ideas from the old fisherman-farmer culture which characterised the coast of northern Norway for centuries.
+“I define it as non-travelled food,” says the cheesemaker who have spent close to two decades producing and developing traditional fare based on ecology and sustainable development.
+Inspiration and ideas come from the old fisherman-farmer culture which characterised the coast of northern Norway for centuries.
 Fertile soil, teeming animal and bird life, and an ocean full of fish and shellfish formed the basis on which the menu was developed.

 No matter how hard the coastal population were stricken by destitution and economic depression over the centuries, they always had fish and potatoes.
 They never starved.
 The breadbasket was always right outside their door.
 This is indeed why the first Norwegians came here, over 10,000 years ago.
 Here they found reindeer, elk, whales, fish and shellfish, as the glaciers slowly receded revealing the coastal alpine landscape.